kazuya-ds/LLMChatBotwithCybersecurity/README.md

 # LLMChatBotwithCybersecurity
 A LLM chatbot for Free Campus Resources with Cybersecuirty Measures added

-#bonus features, prompt injecton script to test LLMs
+## bonus features, prompt injection script to test LLMs